 Discussion

 In this study we followed the disability trajectories of women and men from five subsequent birth cohorts, from four European regions, over a period of 13 years.
 The results showed different tendencies across cohorts, regions, and sex.
 There were sex differences in ADL limitations in all regions for most cohorts, and even stronger sex differences in IADL limitations.
 Women reported more limitations than men.
 However, these sex differences varied across regions.
 They were larger in Eastern and Southern Europe, and smaller in Northern and Western Europe.
-Overall, these sex differences tended to decrease with age within the birth cohorts.
+Overall, sex differences in prevalence of functional limitations tended to decrease with age within birth cohorts.

 Among men in Eastern, Northern and Western Europe later born cohorts tended to have a higher risk of disabilities than previous birth cohorts at the same ages.
 A similar pattern was observed for women in Northern and Western Europe.
 In contrast, the risk of disabilities was lower in later born cohorts than in previous birth cohorts among women in Eastern Europe.